SoniaRuiz/coexp-website/README.md

 # CoExp_Web

-CoExp Webpage is a webpage tool developed in .NET Core Framework, for the easy usage of [CoExp R suit-of-packages](https://github.com/juanbot/CoExpNets) (author: [Juan A. Botía](https://github.com/juanbot/)) - a framework for the generation, deployment, sharing and exploitation of co-expression networks as annotation models of genes and their role in transcription.
+CoExp Website is a web tool developed in .NET Core Framework, for the easy usage of [CoExp R suit-of-packages](https://github.com/juanbot/CoExpNets) (author: [Juan A. Botía](https://github.com/juanbot/)) - a framework for the generation, deployment, sharing and exploitation of co-expression networks as annotation models of genes and their role in transcription.

 ## Introduction